 Swimming and Aquatics

-Swimming is one of the most popular sports for individuals and teams.
-Common water-based disciplines include lane swimming, water polo, artistic swimming, diving, open water swimming and different forms of water aerobics.
+Aquatic sport is one of the most popular for its individual and team approach across numerous disciplines.
+Disciplines include competitive swimming, water polo, artistic swimming, diving, open-water swimming, and various forms of aerobics.

 What is swimming and aquatics?

-Swimming is completely unique.
-It’s the only sport that can ultimately save lives through the water safety skills that it requires, as well as offering a combination of fun, health and wellbeing, and fitness benefits.
-Swimming and water safety are part of the national curriculum for PE at key stages 1 and 2.
+Aquatic sport includes swimming, water polo, diving, artistic swimming, open-water and other pathways.
+It’s the only sport that can save lives through the water safety skills that are taught.
+Aquatic sport offers the participants the opportunity to have fun in the water, improve health and wellbeing and choose whether they prefer to take part individually or within a team.
+Swimming and water safety are part of the national curriculum for PE at Key Stages 1 and 2.

-These games and activities align with the national curriculum requirements for swimming, helping pupils develop essential skills in a fun yet structured way, and schools to meet their PE attainment targets.
+The activities on offer align with the national curriculum requirements for swimming, helping pupils to develop essential skills in a fun yet structured way, and schools to meet their PE attainment targets.
 They can be delivered in group swimming lesson environments with minimal or basic equipment, that is readily available at most swimming pools.

 Equipment needed